-The most important thing is: are the symptoms aetting better or worse?
+The most important thing is: are the symptoms getting better or worse?

-If you think you are getting worse - walk down (at least 500 to 1.000m lower for sleeping).
+If you think you are getting worse - walk down (at least 500 to 1,000m lower for sleeping).
 Give your body extra time to acclimatise.
 Don't leave this decision until it's too late.

-- Learn about the symptoms of AMS. - .
-If you plan to use Diamox learn all about the side effects and try one at home to find out how you feel. - Check you are not allergic to Diamox (a sulphonamide).
+- Learn about the symptoms of AMS. - If you plan to use Diamox learn all about the side effects and try one at home to find out how you feel. - Check you are not allergic to Diamox (a sulphonamide).

 AMS Scorecard

-None 0

-Headache Mild 1
+Headache None Mild Moderate 0 1 2

-neauache Moderate 2

-Severe / incapacitating
+Severe / incapacitating 3

-Good appetite 0
+Guts / Stomach Good appetite 0

-Guts / Stomach Poor appetite, nausea
+Poor appetite, nausea 1

-Guis / Stomach Moderate nausea or vomiting 2
+Moderate nausea or vomiting 2

-Severe / incapacitating
+Severe / incapacitating 3

 Fatigue / Weakness Not tired or weak 0

 Mild fatigue / weakness 1

 Moderate 2

 Severe / incapacitating 3

 Dizziness / Light-headedness None 0

 Mild 1

-Moderate 2
+Dizziness / Light neudeuness Moderate 2

-Severe / incapacitating
+Severe / incapacitating 3

-As well as usual 0
+Difficulty sleeping As well as usual 0

-Difficultivalencia Not as well as usual 1
+Not as well as usual 1

-Difficulty sleeping Woke many times, poor night 2
+Woke many times, poor night 2

 Could not sleep at all 3